Craquelure

 Craquelure (craquelure; crettatura) is a fine pattern of dense cracking formed on the surface of materials.
-It can be a result of drying, aging, intentional patterning, or a combination of all three.
+It can be a result of drying, shock, aging, intentional patterning, or a combination of all four.
 The term is most often used to refer to tempera or oil paintings, but it can also develop in old ivory carvings or painted miniatures on an ivory backing.
 Recently, analysis of craquelure has been proposed as a way to authenticate art.

 In ceramics, craquelure in ceramic glazes, where it is often a desired effect, is called "crackle"; it is a characteristic of Chinese Ge ware in particular.
 This is usually differentiated from crazing, which is a glaze defect in firing, or the result of aging or damage.

 In painted surfaces

 Painting systems are composed of complex layers with unique mechanical properties that depend on the type of drying oil or paint medium used and the presence of paint additives, such as organic solvents, surfactants, and plasticizers.
 Understanding the mechanism of craquelure formation in paint and the resulting crack morphology provides information about the methods and materials used by the artists.